-VCE INFORMATION & POLICIES
+SENIOR SCHOOL PATHWAYS INFORMATION & POLICIES

-The Victorian Certificate of Education (VCE) is a course generally completed over two years.
+The Victorian Certificate of Education (VCE) and Victorian Certificate of Education Vocational Major (VCE VM) is a course generally completed over two years.
 It is conducted under the rules and regulations of the Victorian Curriculum and Assessment Authority (VCAA).